marcelomrwin/atm-demo/README.md

     deactivate AMQ

     B->>AMQ: Configure Queue Security for ATMPartner
-    AMQ-->>B: Queue Security configured
+    Note over AMQ: The role created in Keycloak will be the role that will be allowed to consume this queue AMQ-->>B: Queue Security configured

     B-->>A: Response (Subscription ID, AMQ URL, AMQ port, Queue name, expiration date) deactivate B
 ```

 ## Build Native Camel Quarkus